- Brand name

 - unexpected changes in behaviour.
 These have included rage reactions, worsened insomnia, confusion, agitation, hallucinations and other forms of unwanted behaviour

 - sleep walking, driving motor vehicles and other unusual and on some occasions, dangerous behaviours whilst apparently asleep.
 These have also included preparing and eating food, making phone calls or having sexual intercourse.
 People experiencing these effects have had no memory of the events.

-While these effects can occur at prescribed doses, drinking alcohol or taking more than the recommended dose, increases the risk of sleep walking or other behaviours such as driving or eating food while asleep.
+While these effects can occur at prescribed doses, drinking alcohol or taking more than the recommended dose, increases the risk of sleep walking or other behaviours such as driving or eating food whilst asleep.

 Some sleep medicines may cause short-term memory loss.
-When this occurs, a person may not remember what has happened for several hours after taking the medicine.
+When this occurs, a person may not remember what happened for several hours after taking the medicine.
 This is usually not a problem since most people fall asleep after taking the medicine.

-Sleep medicines should in most cases, be used only for short periods of time.
+Sleep medicines should in most cases, be used for only short periods of time.
 If your sleep problems continue, consult your doctor.

 Some medicines can cause dependence, especially when they are used regularly for longer than a few weeks.
 People who have been dependent on alcohol or other drugs in the past may have a higher chance of becoming addicted to sleep medicines.
-If you have been addicted to alcohol or drugs in the past, it is important to tell your doctor before starting STILDEM.
+If you have been addicted to alcohol or drugs in the past, it is important to tell your doctor before taking STILDEM.